kirchoffpt/karly-sixtyfour/README.md

 I'm currently in the process of refactoring, adding tests, and just generally messing with things.

 ## BUILD
 Just cmake the src folder and then build (try `cmake -S ./src -B ./bin`).
-Should work for both g++ and msvc.
+Should work for both g++ and msvc (Note that CXX20 is set in CMakeLists.txt).

 I can share the docker project for full deployment of a lichess bot if anyone wants it.

 Reminder that this is a command line engine and does not come with its own gui.